3liz/lizmap-documentation/source/publish/configuration/print.rst

 To add print capabilities in the online map, you have to enable the printing tool in the plugin *Map* tab (:ref:`lizmap-config-map`) and the QGIS project has at least one print composition without having atlas enabled.

-The print composition must contain **at least one map**.
+The print composition must contain **at least one map** without atlas enabled.

 You can add :

 * An image to North arrow
 * An image for the logo of your organization
-* A legend that will be fixed for all printing (before version 2.6)
+* A legend that will be fixed for all printing
 * A scale, preferably digital for display
 * A location map, a map for which you have enabled and configured the function of *Overview*
 * Labels